Coconut Flour Pancakes

 - Do not overmix.
 Overmixing will result in the baking agents (cream of tartar & baking soda) not working.

-- Use a laddle and pour small amount of batter into a crepe pan with ghee/butter etc on medium heat.
+- Use a ladle and pour a small amount of batter into a crepe pan or skillet with grass fed ghee/butter, etc on medium heat.

 - Flip once the bottom is light brown.
 The pancakes will not bubble as much as “regular” pancakes.